 The internship clinical experience provides the counselor-in-training with advanced opportunities to engage in the practice of counseling under the supervision of Clinical Mental Health Counseling Program faculty and clinical site supervisors.
 Students will demonstrate advanced counseling competencies and case conceptualization required of professional counselors.
-600 hours of counseling practice is required which includes direct counseling, professional activities, and individual site supervision and faculty group supervision.
+600 hours of counseling practice are required which will include: direct counseling, professional activities, and individual site supervision and faculty group supervision.
 Clinical Mental Health Counseling students will see clients at a community mental health agency or related institution that provides mental health counseling.